houghtos/AWS-Seq/README.md

 ![Immunospace](https://github.com/houghtos/Immunospace/blob/master/Immunospace.jpg)

 # Immunospace 1.2
-###### Command line interface tool for cost effective NGS data processing with the AWS cloud.
-Uses Terraform, AWS CLI, and boto3 (python) to automate EC2 spot instance creation, provisioning, and job submission.
-Monitor cloud price trends to optimize processing time saving computing costs.
-Current public pipelines process paired fastq RNAseq files.
+###### Cost effective processing bulk-RNAseq data through command line.
+Can be modified for additional analysis types (e.g. ATAC/ChIP-seq).
+Uses Terraform and AWS SDK/Tool dependencies described below.
+Monitor instance progress regularly & check outputs.
+Do not run workflows longer than 24 hours.

-###### Heavily recommend launching EC2 instances from same region as S3 buckets.
+###### Please ensure EC2 instances are from same region as S3 buckets.
 Copying between an EC2 instance and S3 from the same region does not incur download charges.

-###### Credit: David Redmond aiding in development of RNAseq & Mixcr fastq paired pipelines.
-Zach Jones with logo design.
+######  Downloading large files from S3 can be costly.
+Designed for uploading larger files (e.g. fastq or bam) to S3 and downloading resulting files (e.g. .tsv or .txt).

 ##### Table of Contents
 1. [Dependencies](#Dependencies)